 A recent case in New Jersey addressed an expert’s testimony about Child Sexual Assault Accommodation Syndrome (CSAAS).
 The syndrome is the controversial brainchild of Roland Summit, who theorized that sexually abused children behave in certain ways that include making a delayed disclosure of a sexual assault, followed by a retraction of the disclosure.

 Some prosecutors misused CSAAS as a diagnostic tool.
 Whenever children behaved in a certain way (such as demonstrations of “secretiveness” and “helplessness”), prosecutors argued that their behavior corroborated their sexual assault accusations.
-Unfortunately, since abuse victims (like children who have not been abused) behave in a variety of ways, almost any behavior can be portrayed as corroborative evidence of abuse.
-Prosecutors also used CSAAS to argue that any subsequent retraction of an accusation was false because abuse victims can be expected to retract their accusations.
+Unfortunately, since abuse victims (like children who have not been abused) behave in a variety of ways, almost any behavior can be portrayed as corroborative evidence of abuse, rendering the alleged corroboration meaningless.
+Prosecutors also used CSAAS to argue that any subsequent retraction of an accusation must have been false because abuse victims can be expected to retract their accusations.

 Even Summit admitted that CSAAS is not a diagnostic tool.
 He cautioned against misuse of his theory as evidence that a child’s accusation is truthful.
 Unfortunately, his statements fell on deaf prosecutorial ears.

 A 2008 study noted that the CSAAS “theory has had a tremendous impact on the field of [child sexual assault] forensic evaluations, despite its dearth of empirical support.”
 While that study found support for the finding that some assault victims delay reporting, it found very little evidence that victims are likely to recant accurate reports of sexual assaults.

 New Jersey v.
 Librado